Skip to main content

 Your upstream registry credentials are stored as versioned workspace secrets and never sent to clusters directly.
 Clusters receive install-scoped tokens that only work with Akua’s proxy and cannot be used directly against upstream registries.

-Each deployment receives a unique token.
-If a cluster is compromised, you can revoke just that deployment’s token without affecting others.
+Each install receives a unique token.
+If a cluster is compromised, you can revoke just that install’s token without affecting others.

 Disable a workspace credential to immediately block all image pulls.
 No need to rotate tokens across multiple clusters or wait for caches to expire.